Skip to main content

 • Enhanced Palliative Care certificate (asset)

-• Current CPR and First Aid certification (asset)
+• Current Standard First Aid Certificate preferred

 • Valid driver’s license and full access to a vehicle (essential for Full -Time and Part Time Community setting only – otherwise asset)